Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4dLz2rdgyQ4.md

 ### Transcript

-> sir what major features are left for update six you have to wait till we uh you know announce them
+> sir what major features are left for update six you have to wait till we, you know announce them